Suggested Cruising Gear

 Autopilots have tried to force their way into the Priority category, but some diehard cruisers still think of them as being Optional.
 Plagued by low reliability and costly service calls for years, modern autopilots are generally power-efficient, reliable, and good cruising companions.
 Don’t undersize the drive unit, and consider hydraulic ram models for increased reliability.
 Large boats require large steering forces, resulting in a constant 4-7 amps of current consumption, which can easily be the biggest load on your boat.
 Excellent when motoring.

-OK, we feel a little guilty about the “radomes have shrunk to as little as 12" ” comment.
+Okay, we feel a little guilty about the “radomes have shrunk to as little as 12" in diameter” comment.
 While true, there are laws of physics at work here, and larger radar antennas inevitably give you a narrower beam width, which translates into better target discrimination and greater range for a given power.
 We’d recommend either 18" or 24" 2kW or 4kW radomes for sailboats, and 48" open array antennas for larger passagemaking powerboats.

-Check also the inexpensive, electrically-thrifty Broadband Radar units from Navico (Simrad, B & G).
-They’re safe to install anywhere on your boat, while lacking a bit in long-range performance compared to the traditional radars mentioned above.
+Check also the inexpensive, electrically-thrifty solid-state radar units from all of the major manufacturers.
+They’re safe to install anywhere on your boat, with superb close-range detection performance compared to the traditional radars mentioned above.

 Many cruisers, like Richard Spindler (Latitude 38), now swear by the relatively affordable iPad, using Navionics and other apps that use the free charts from NOAA.
 Can be used for navigation, WFAX, entertainment, SAILMAIL, or writing the next Moby Dick.
 “Call me Ishmael.”